HazySoda/notes/docs/html-and-css/README.md

-# Home
+# HTML & CSS

 ::: tip
-This is home page.
+This is index of HTML & CSS group.
 :::

 ## Example H2